 Each time we celebrate the Feast of the Holy Family, I am reminded of my trip to Egypt, several years ago, and the visits I paid to a few of the multiple Coptic Christian sites dedicated to that Family.
-The Flight to Egypt (only mentioned by St. Matthew) does receive abundant attention from Christian art, and counts as one of Mary’s Sorrows in the Catholic tradition.
+The Flight to Egypt (mentioned only by St. Matthew) does receive some attention in Christian art, and counts as one of Mary’s Sorrows in the Catholic tradition.
 It is otherwise somewhat overlooked in the Western church – at least if one is to judge from the prominence it predictably achieved in Egypt.
 No less than 14 Egyptian sites commemorate that momentous visit with chapels or churches.
 These mark the resting spots or temporary abodes of the Holy Family as they followed that other Joseph who had also entered Egypt against his will, one and a half millennia before.
-In due course, they would also follow Moses out of it, although this time they would be carrying the Holy Land with them, in the Child Jesus, rather than looking for it on the other side of the Sea of Reeds.
+In due course, the new fugitives would also leave the Egyptians behind them, as Moses had.
+This time, however, they would not be in search of a Land of Promise, but rather be carrying the Promise with them, in the Child Jesus.

 The sweet peace of the manger scene can lull us into a deceptive comfort.
 We all love to “be home for Christmas,” but the occasion of our holiday is the commemoration of a homelessness of the most cruel variety.
-The dirty stall and smelly animals we festoon with colored lights in our domestic manger scenes served as a brief and temporary shelter for these three fugitives.
-We easily forget the turmoil that followed upon the unexpected pregnancy, and the massacre of innocents brought on by three Eastern star-gazers only asking directions to Bethlehem.
+In our domestic manger scenes, the dirty stall with its smelly animals that we festoon with colored light only served as a brief and temporary shelter for these three fugitives.
+We easily forget the turmoil that followed upon the unexpected pregnancy, and the massacre of innocents brought on by three Eastern star-gazers who only asked for directions to Bethlehem.
 The Family’s years in Egypt – the Copts count seven – like the four centuries of the long sojourn of their ancestors, must have been more formative than we tend to imagine.